 It is enlightening to look at the chaos of our modern times from the perspective of the trickster.
 We have politicians completely disconnected from their role as representatives of the people.
 We have extractive industries wreaking havoc on our sacred environment, desecrating the waters, air, and land.
 We can feel ourselves losing control of this monster that has become modern society, and the feeling of helplessness grows.

 We are like that crowd in a Hopi Village watching the dance.
-It is sometimes funny to watch, but we are also fighting this deep anger and sorrow for what has become of our society.
-We point fingers at the politicians, and the corporations, yet they are manifesting an aspect of humanness that is within all of us.
-How do we shift our relationship with these shadow parts of ourself?
-How do we accept this inevitability, while also purifying ourselves and returning to our rightful place of humblest servants to this wild and beautiful creation that we are part of?
+It is sometimes funny to watch but we are all fighting this deep anger and sorrow inside.
+The world is beautiful but it can also be an ugly place due to human behavior.
+We point fingers at the politicians and the corporations.
+Yet they are manifesting an aspect of humanness that is within all of us.

 Nowhere to Run